Questions on enrolling?

 When I was Fourteen, I was Given the Opportunity of a Lifetime.
-The opportunity to depart from the path of a traditional student and fully engulf myself in a rigorous training program to help me achieve my ultimate goal of being a Division I student-athlete.
+The opportunity to depart from the path of a traditional student and fully engulf myself in a rigorous training program to help me achieve my ultimate goal.

 However, this jump would mean foregoing public high school and transitioning into a fully online high school.
 And stepping away from traditional education was not easy choice.
 Before my freshman year, I had received academic scholarship offers from some of the most elite academic boarding schools in the U.S., and I had always prioritized academics before athletics.
 But after a thorough investigation of a diverse group of online high school programs, my parents and I decided that James Madison High School was the best program for me at the time.